Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Once you are in Portugal, you will realize how much Portuguese people love dining in cafes.
 Right from early in the morning to late evening, you will find the Portuguese enjoying coffee at their local restaurants.
 Once you get into the culture, you will always find an excuse to grab a cup of coffee at any time.

 The Portuguese people are proud advocates of not only their culture but also their history.
-A good example of this is the fact that ancient practices and beliefs are kept alive and are transferred down generations.
+A good example of this is the fact that ancient practices and beliefs are kept alive and are transferred down the generations.

 When it comes to sports, the love between the Portuguese people and soccer is unbreakable.
 In fact, soccer is the oldest sport in Portugal.
 The first soccer team, Boavista, was founded back in 1903.